Applies to: Exchange Online, Exchange Online Protection

 Q. How do I configure the service to send spam-quarantined messages to the quarantine?

 A. By default, content-filtered messages are sent to the recipients Junk Email folder.
 However, admins can configure content filter policies to send spam-quarantined messages to the quarantine instead.
-For more information about the different actions that can be performed on content-filtered messages, see Configure your content filter policies.
+For more information about the different actions that can be performed on content-filtered messages, see Configure your spam filter policies.

 Q. Does the service have administrator and end user management of spam-quarantined messages?